joshuamichaelhall/devops-career-dashboard/docs/INSTALLATION.md

    # Kill the processes
    kill -9 <PID>

-   # Or use the emergency restart script
+   # Or use the restart script
-   ./emergency-restart.sh
+   ./restart-dashboard.sh --emergency
    ```

-   The emergency restart script will:
+   The emergency restart option will:
    - Kill all Node.js processes
    - Reset environment configurations
    - Create separate port configurations for React (3000) and API (3005)